GrinonBarrett/Taksidos/Core Rules/Creatures/Taraskar {WiP}.md

 **Magic Resistance**: When the taraskar would perform a save against a magical effect, it rolls an additional d12 and applies it as a bonus.

 **Taraskine Shell**: Attacks made against this creature from behind suffer a 1d4 penalty.
 It gets an additional +1 against magical attacks this way.

+**Toxic Breath**: The taraskar constantly exhudes.a fog of poisonous vapor.
+Any creature whoch breathes whilst within 2 yards of the taraskar must succeed a [Fort] save with a DV of 16 or lose 1 hitpoint.
+If it has no hitpoints, it must instead perform an incapacitation save.